 PARC doesn’t commercialize its technologies into markets directly.
 When a technology from one of our research projects can demonstrate business value in an application, we look to partners who have the capability and market understanding to optimize the form and function for their customers.
 Those commercialization partners can be entrepreneurs, industrial clients, venture investors, or others.
 They’re our greatest asset because they help us bridge technology challenges and strategic business opportunities.
 How do we know what’s hot?
 I don’t know, but we can tell when it’s too early and we certainly know when it’s too late.

 PARC is becoming a center for commercial innovation.
 We still do core research, but we need to generate business results to keep at it.
-Half of our revenue comes from sources other than Xerox, but we wouldn’t have arrived there without some leeway from them to do so.
+Half of our revenue comes from outside sources, but we wouldn’t have arrived there without some leeway from them to do so.
 (This notion of leeway may also apply to government funding, which when aligned with our objectives gives us the breathing space to work on foundational research that’s too early for the commercial market.)
 How do we manage being an independent subsidiary?
-Our experience with other clients in other industries all over the globe has kept our relationship with Xerox clearer and better than ever.
+Our experience with other clients in other industries all over the globe has kept our relationships clearer and better than ever.
 Moreover,

 PARC doesn’t work with competitors in the same field of use.
 We maintain confidentiality unless we have permission to do otherwise.
 That’s how we manage all our research and our business relationships.
 We also take patenting seriously because it is one of the foundational assets we create from our research.
 With guidance from our intellectual capital management team to inform what and how much intellectual property (IP) to capture, we protect the interests of our clients who use our services and commercialize our technology.
 IP also allows us to continually grow our competency and asset base as we extend the scope and breadth of our research into new or competitive areas.
 But how do we manage the research decision-making process?